Grandpapo/Project-1-JVM/README.md

 * As a beginner surfer:
  I want to see the wave heights, weather and wind conditions for nearby beaches

-* It is done when I am able to enter my zipcode or use my current location to see the conditions of beaches nearby
+* It is done when I am able to enter my zip code or use my current location to see the conditions of beaches nearby
 * It is done when I am able to click my skill level and see a recommendation of wave height for my skill level (1-2ft for beginners)
 ---
 * As an intermediate surfer:
 * I want to see the wave heights, weather and wind conditions for nearby beaches

-* It is done when I am able to enter my zipcode or use my current location to see the conditions of beaches nearby
+* It is done when I am able to enter my zip code or use my current location to see the conditions of beaches nearby
 * It is done when I am able to click my skill level and see a recommendation of wave height for my skill level (3-5ft for intermediate surfers)
 ---
 * As an advanced surfer:
 * I want to see the wave heights, weather and wind conditions for nearby beaches

-* It is done when I am able to enter my zipcode or use my current location to see the conditions of beaches nearby
+* It is done when I am able to enter my zip code or use my current location to see the conditions of beaches nearby
 * It is done when I am able to click my skill level and see a recommendation of wave height for my skill level (6-11ft for advanced surfers)

 ## Installation